 In addition to managing endowed funds, the Community Foundation of the Northern Shenandoah Valley assists community organizations with their fundraising campaigns.
-We currently help support the Chain of Checks committee at 92.5 WINC-FM with their annual Chain of Checks campaign and Winchester Rotary’s Coats for Kids campaign with Q102.
+We currently help support the Chain of Checks committee with their annual Chain of Checks campaign and Winchester Rotary’s Coats for Kids campaign with Q102.

-The Community Foundation of the Northern Shenandoah Valley serves as the fiscal agent for the Chain of Checks, allowing this amazing campaign to be certified as a nonprofit.
-The annual fundraising campaign has raised more than $1.2 million for local charities since its inception.
-Additionally, we assist the Chain of Checks committee by soliciting and reviewing applications from potential beneficiaries each year.
+The Community Foundation of the Northern Shenandoah Valley serves as the fiscal sponsor for Chain of Check.
+The annual fundraising campaign has raised almost $2 million for local charities since its inception.
+Additionally, the Foundation assists the Chain of Checks committee by soliciting and reviewing applications from potential beneficiaries each year.

 What is Chain of Checks?

 In December of 1986, morning radio host Barry Lee invited WINC-FM listeners to mail in Christmas cards to decorate the broadcast studio for the holidays.
 Wanting to create a “tangible” link with the station’s “extended family,” Barry carried the card campaign one step further and asked if the listeners enclose a one dollar check for charity.
 Those checks were then made into a paper chain that “decked the halls” of the studio and adjacent offices… thus, the WINC-FM Chain of Checks was born!